History repeating: Echoes of the early days of EVs.

 Well, Reality in 2023?
 3 Very different market segments.

 So why no mainstream manufacturer?
-It seems the mainstream view is that at this time, solar vehicles only address small market niches.
+It seems the mainstream view is that at this time, solar vehicles only address small market niches, plus there large vested interest with a big chequebook.
+In fact, more the reverse.
 However, as seen with the Mercedes EQXX and cars from Hyundai, Toyota, Tesla, (below) solar is at least now on the radar of many established brands.

 I even found one video providing technical data for all three of the upcoming cars, which highlights the common technical points of any solar vehicle, and the very different nature of these three cars.